Foreword by the Bishop of Oxford

 "In these discussions, no person is a problem or an issue.
 People are made in the image of God.
 All of us, without exception, are loved and called in Christ.
 There are no ‘problems’.
 There are simply people called to redeemed humanity in Christ."

 The pastoral letter also recognises that if this agenda of radical inclusion is to take root, debates and exchanges, which have often been hurtful and damaging in the way that they are conducted, should not only be grounded in scripture coupled with reason and tradition, in deep prayer and the common life of worship, but must also attend to people’s experiences in a spirit of love, mutual care and respect.

-The establishment of the LGBTI+ Chaplaincy Service is situated within the theological framework of the PAG’s six principles and the diocesan commitment to foster an attitude of inclusion and respect.
+The establishment of the LGBTQIA+ Chaplaincy service is situated within the theological framework of the PAG’s six principles and the diocesan commitment to foster an attitude of inclusion and respect.

 This chaplaincy is to be rooted in the call to serve God’s mission in the world, seeking ways to discern and participate in God’s creative and redemptive purposes for the whole of creation.

-The conditions under which the LGBTI+ Chaplaincy Service has been developed
+The conditions under which the LGBTQIA+ Chaplaincy Service has been developed

 The Bishop of Oxford’s Staff Meeting has endorsed these principles:

-- Chaplains will work within House of Bishops guidelines, embracing a non-judgemental attitude toward persons in regard of their sexuality, welcoming and valuing every person as equal in the eyes of God;
+- Chaplains will work within the Pastoral Principles toward persons in regard of their sexuality, welcoming and valuing every person as equal in the eyes of God;

 - Chaplains will aim to listen unconditionally to the lived experience of any person who seeks the support of a chaplain;